-If you are a biker and you're looking to get involved in your community some way that combines the biker community and children this may be the place for you.
+If you are looking to get involved in your community some way that combines the biker community and children this may be the place for you.
 We are a place where brotherhood is upheld, drama is not allowed and the KIDS COME FIRST.

 All of our child referrals come from local Maryland State Agencies.
 We accompany our children to court, make home visits and go on approved outings.

 Call the hotline at 513-760-6812 or email us at firstname.lastname@example.org for more information and come see what we are about!

 Champions Empowering Children is a family of bikers that provide comfort, confidence and brotherhood to children that have been abused by others.